 Limestone is mainly formed in the shallow sea environment.
 According to the different ways of forming, there are various types of limestone including granule limestone (formed by flowing water or sedimentation ), bioskeleton limestone and biochemical limestone.
 As for biochemical limestone, when in a biochemical limestone, the calcium carbonate is locked into the fossil shells and skeletons of marine organisms.
 While in a chemical limestone, the calcium carbonate is in the form of calcite mineral crystals.

 From its structure, we can get bamboo-like limestone, oolitic limestone, mink limestone, and lumpy limestone, etc. The main chemical composition of limestone rock is CaCO3, which can be easily dissolved.
 That’s why areas of limestone are stone forests, karst cave or collectively known as karstic topography.
 The main component of limestone is calcium carbonate which can also be dissolved about 50mg in one liter of water containing carbonate dioxide.

-Since the formation of limestone is related to biological effects, coral, shell and algae limestone are called bio-limestone.
+Since the formation of limestones is related to biological effects, coral, shell and algae limestone are called bio-limestone.
 But if limestone is chemically precipitated to calcium carbonate (CaCO3) in aqueous solution, it is called a chemical limestone just like ordinary stone and siliceous limestone and so on.

 note:image from Google

 Over 20 uses of limestone